metalbear-co/mirrord.dev/content/docs/managing-mirrord/security/index.md

 This configuration skips the detection and fallback logic, causing mirrord to fail if the operator cannot be utilized.

-To restrict mirrord usage at the cluster level, we recommend employing [Pod Admission Policies](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels/).
+To prevent mirrord clients from directly creating agents at the cluster level, we recommend using [Pod Admission Policies](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels/).
 Apply a baseline policy to all namespaces while excluding the mirrord namespace.
-By doing so, mirrord OSS functionality will be limited.